 - They remind the child of who they are and the things that they love.
 Those personal things become so important when you’re fighting a tough battle, and it doesn’t get much tougher than cancer.

-- They make the child feel special and strong and helps to restore their confidence.
-Younger children feel as if they have super-powers when they wear their Supershoes.
+- They make the child feel special and strong and help to restore their confidence.
+Younger children feel as if they have superpowers when they wear their Supershoes.

 How did Supershoes come to be?

-The very first pair of Supershoes was created in October 2013 for an incredibly brave four- year-old boy called Henry Allen.
-Henry was fighting Neuroblastoma: a particularly aggressive cancer which affects mostly the under-fives.
+The very first pair of Supershoes was created in October 2013 for an incredibly brave four-year-old boy called Henry Allen.
+Henry was fighting Neuroblastoma: a particularly aggressive cancer that mostly affects mostly under-fives.
 Ken and Sarah White, read about Henry in their local paper and wanted to find a way to help him to feel super special.
 They decided on a pair of customised shoes, which they named Supershoes.

-Henry’s Supershoes were created based on Henry’s love of lions, Lego and Disney’s Lightening McQueen.
-Henry loved his Supershoes and this simple but unique gift, created a precious moment of joy for Henry’s parents.
-This moment is now a precious memory for his family, as devastatingly Henry lost his brave fight with cancer a week later.
+Henry’s Supershoes were created based on Henry’s love of lions, Lego and Disney’s Lightning McQueen.
+Henry loved his Supershoes and this simple but unique gift created a special moment of joy for Henry’s parents.
+This moment is now a precious memory for his family, as devastatingly, Henry lost his brave fight with cancer a week later.

 Photographs of Henry’s shoes were placed on a simple Facebook page (SupershoesUK) and 8000 people viewed them within 48 hours.
 Requests for special customised Supershoes came flooding in from parents throughout the UK for their own poorly children.
 The charity Supershoes was born, founded by Ken and Sarah.

-Fast-forward five years, and Supershoes is proud to count CLIC Sargent as an official partner along with Great Ormond Street Hospital and Helen and Douglas House Hospice who all refer children to us.
-OFFICE, the high street retailer, has been helping us reach more children since 2014.
+Fast-forward eight years, and Supershoes is proud to count Young Lives Vs Cancer (formerly CLIC Sargent) as an official partner who refer children to us.
+Schuh, the high street retailer, has been helping us reach more children since 2014 and Converse more recently.